Blog

 11 common essential oils used in aromatherapy for managing cancer symptoms and side effects include: Lavender: used to relieve stress, improve sleep, reduce inflammation, and treat depression Eucalyptus: used to invigorate, reduce fever, and fight migraines and bacterial infections Geranium: used to ease anxiety, reduce depression, and promote sleep Tea tree (Melaleuca): can ease pain, reduce inflammation, and fight bacteria.
 Lemon: used to get relief from pain, anxiety, nausea, and vomiting Chamomile: used to soothe, promote sleep, and support the immune system...

-A Gift Guide for Cancer Patients
+The Best Gifts for Cancer Patients

 The holiday season is a time for giving, sharing, and spreading joy.
 For those undergoing cancer treatment, the warmth and comfort of thoughtful gifts can make a significant impact.
 We've curated a list of gift ideas recommended by our staff and patients to bring a touch of festive cheer to someone you care about who is on a cancer journey.
 Warm Blankets As the winter chill sets in, a soft and cozy blanket becomes a cherished companion.
 It provides warmth during hospital stays, treatment sessions, or quiet moments at home.
 Opt for blankets made of soft materials to ensure comfort, and select...